This game is rated PEGI 12

 Usually motion is used to trigger punches and then twisted to curve them.
 However, you can opt to press buttons instead.
 To capitalise on the repeated hitting abilities you need to rapidly press the hit button.

-Our Arms Accessibility Report details 13 accessibility features:
+Our Arms Accessibility Report documents 14 accessibility features:

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to Arms or are games with a similar theme or topic.
 These are good alternative games to Arms, or are a younger rated alternative for players not ready for PEGI 12 or ESRB EVERYONE 10+ games.